fusion809/fusion809.github.io-old2/_posts/2016/12/OS/15-ubuntu.md

 Like Fedora and openSUSE, Ubuntu has its own mechanism by which users can create and disseminate their own custom packages, namely via the Canonical Ltd. owned website [Launchpad][1509].
 Repositories setup using this website are called Personal Packaging Archives (PPAs).
 I personally have managed to setup two working PPAs, one for [Geany][1510], the lightweight GTK-based IDE, and another for [GNU Octave][1511].
 I have real difficulties building my own custom Debian packages due to challenges related to writing the packaging source files (like the Debian rules and control files), and I only managed to create these two working PPAs via slightly modifying existing packaging files I found online.
 The OBS can also be used for packaging Ubuntu packages and distributing them.
 For example, I package the latest Vim using the OBS for Ubuntu 14.04/16.04/16.10, [here][306] are my packaging files (for both Debian and Ubuntu) and [here][113] is the download page for this and my other Vim packages.

 ### Reputation
 Canonical Ltd. has a reputation in the open-source community, of not collaborating with upstream projects on their solutions (to problems facing the open-source community) and instead substituting their own.
 This has lead to some anger in open-source circles.
 For example, instead of collaborating on the development of the [Wayland][1512] display protocol as a replacement for the old, deprecated Xorg server, they decided to provide their own replacement, [Mir][1513].
 Likewise instead of working with upstream projects on their cross-distribution packaging formats (like [AppImages][1514]) and [Flatpaks][1515] they decided to create their own, [Snaps][1516].
-In April 2017 it was [announced][1517] that Canonical was ditching Unity 8's development and hence also the Mir display server.
+In April 2017 it was [announced][1517] that Canonical was ditching Unity 8's development and hence also the Mir display server, in favour of GNOME and Wayland.

 ### Closing remarks
 Ubuntu is perhaps best for users that: